 - We will continue to reduce the amount of fresh water required per barrel equivalent of production by improving water recycle rates, using low quality (e.g. saline) water sources where feasible, and by developing new technologies.

 Over time, oil sands operators have successfully reduced the amount of fresh water required per barrel of bitumen production in both in situ and mining operations.
-In situ operations continue to maintain a low ratio of water per barrel of production and are working to improve this performance.
-The ratio for mining operations is closely linked to the start-up of new mines and it has steadily improved since the most recent start-up in 2008.
 These improvements were achieved by using saline groundwater instead of fresh water for in situ steam generation, and by recycling water as much as practicable in both mining and in situ operations.
-The oil sands industry is held to strict regulations to protect groundwater and surface water quality, and supports science-based, transparent and risk-based monitoring programs in the oil sands region.
+The oil sands industry is held to strict regulatory requirements to protect groundwater and surface water quality, and supports science-based, transparent and risk-based monitoring programs in the oil sands region.

 Water is taken from either fresh (surface water, non-saline groundwater) or non-fresh (saline groundwater, reclaimed municipal wastewater) sources.
 The industry is continuously measuring the amount of fresh and non-fresh water withdrawn.
 The primary source of water for oil sands mining projects is the Athabasca River.
-To protect the ecological integrity of the river, regulations are in place to influence industry’s water withdrawal from the Athabasca River.
+To protect the ecological integrity of the river, regulations are in place to limit industry’s water withdrawal from the Athabasca River to a small percentage of weekly mean flows.

 While Athabasca River water is the primary source for mining projects, secondary sources of fresh water include precipitation captured in the active mine area and groundwater that is pumped out to prevent the mines from filling with water.
 Water use is typically highest during mine start-ups and fresh water withdrawal declines and efficiency improves as a mine matures.

 Oil sands in situ projects do not use any water from the Athabasca River.
 In some projects, fresh water has been entirely replaced with non-fresh water.
-Efforts to reduce fresh water use over the last two decades have resulted in increased bitumen recovery without proportional increases in fresh water use, and this trend is expected to continue in the future.
+Efforts to reduce fresh water use over the last two decades have resulted in increased bitumen recovery without proportional increases in fresh water use.
+This trend is expected to continue in the future.

 One of the key techniques employed by oil sands operators to reduce the amount of fresh water used during operations is treating and recycling the same water for reuse in processes until its quality does not allow further recycling.
 Oil sands operations currently recycle 80 to 95 per cent of their water use.